abpframework/abp/docs/en/tutorials/todo/single-layer/index.md

 ## Conclusion

-In this tutorial, we've built a very simple application to warm up with the ABP Framework.
+In this tutorial, we've built a very simple application to warm up with the ABP.

 ## Source Code